Cetis/intelligent-campus/udd/event.md

 ### Notes
 It is expected that sites / organisations will have their own code lists for EVENT_PERIOD values.

+## SPECIFIC_DATE
+### Description
+A single specified date to which the event applies> Use this property if the event is a single non-recurring event, or the event source represents all events as  single events.

+### Format
+W3C DateTime

+### Derivation
+CLOCKS/Scientia

 ## DAY_OF_WEEK
 ### Description
 The day of the week to which the event applies, if it is a recurring event.
 Where an event occurs on multiple days per week, use